alfdav/curlthis/styling_standards/python_terminal_styling/README.md

 - Helper utilities for selecting appropriate Pokemon names
 - Progress indicators, error handling, and more
 - Cross-platform support
+- **NEW**: Typer-based CLI template for modern command-line interfaces

 ## Installation